criblio/cribl-lookup-manager/README.md

 ## Changelog

 ### Version 1.2.0 (December 2025)
+- **Pack Lookup Discovery**: Discover lookups from Cribl Packs in Stream/Edge by exporting and parsing `.crbl` files
 - **Bulk Transfer Support**: Transfer multiple lookups to multiple worker groups/fleets simultaneously
 - **Multi-Selection UI**: Checkbox-based selection for lookups and target groups with Select All/Deselect All
 - **Per-Lookup Type Override**: Set disk-based or memory-based type individually for each lookup in bulk transfers